GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### Creating Ubiquity command

-In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through `foo` and `bar` shortcuts from Ubiquity.
-There are also three fictional headlines: "Items", "Things" and "Widgets" predefined for Ubiquity autocompletion.
+In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` shortcuts from Ubiquity.
+There are also three fictional headlines: "Items", "Things" and "Widgets" provided for Ubiquity autocompletion.
 The noun-type `noun_open_headlines` also allows to enter an arbitrary headline name.
 Although, in theory it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server) it in Ubiquity, this is a work for real aficionados.

-We need `getArgumentText` helper function to go around two Ubiquity parser quirks:
+We also need `getArgumentText` helper function to go around two Ubiquity parser quirks:
 - It substitutes empty arbitrary-text argument values for selection.
 - It requires to specify special `this` keyword if there is a selection and argument values that contain spaces.

-Thanks to `getArgumentText` it is possible to capture text or link (when there is no selection) under a custom headline with spaces in its name using `this` keyword.
+Thanks to `getArgumentText` it is possible to capture text or link (when there is no selection) under any custom headline using `this` keyword.
 The process is shown at the video above.

 By default the command captures selection as plain text, but it could be